-Lighting.
 Your wedding ceremony is going to be amazing, it will fly by in the blink of an eye, and I'll be there to capture it so you can re-live those moments for the rest of your lives.
-However, bad lighting can really compromise those beautiful photographs!
-It's easy to focus on the beautiful location you chose to be married, and forget about the lighting.
-But the lighting will play the most important role in how your photos turn out!

-Rain Plan.
-No one wants to think it’s going to rain on their wedding day, but having a plan can help to relieve the stress if it does.
+RAIN PLAN: No one wants to think it’s going to rain on their wedding day, but having a plan can help to relieve the stress if it does.
 Lighting is absolutely the #1 aspect that I'm always working with, and natural, outdoor lighting is always the best light!
-I LOVE outdoor weddings!
 Of course, if it’s raining cats and dogs, it's better to have a backup plan just in case.

 Clear umbrellas can be bought in bulk on Amazon.
 Having a pop-up canopy handy for smaller weddings has worked in the past.
-(See a recent wedding where it worked here.)
 For larger weddings, having a tent or backup area indoors can be a relief if it downpours.
 (Just a note- I have no problem shooting in the rain!)

-Unplugged Ceremony.
-An unplugged ceremony is when you ask your guests to refrain from taking any photos.
+UNPLUGGED CEREMONY: An unplugged ceremony is when you ask your guests to refrain from taking any photos.
 Asking your guests not to use cameras or cell phones allows all guests to really take in your ceremony, without fussing with cell phones and flashes.
 It also keeps guests out of the aisle during your ceremony (blocking me).
 If you ask, your officiant will usually be more than happy to make an announcement before the ceremony starts, asking guests to silence their phones and refrain from taking photos during the ceremony.

-Ditch the receiving line.
-They can be very time consuming, especially for a medium/large wedding guest list.
+RECEIVING LINES: They can be very time consuming, especially for a medium/large wedding guest list.
 They can also get very exhausting and they take away from the burst of excitement right after the ceremony.
 However, I do love the energy right after you walk down the aisle, and your wedding party or family walks out and greets you, hugs you, kisses you, etc. So having a few minutes there to laugh and love is great.
 I just recommend that it not become a 20-40 minute event.
 Of course, its up to you and I’ll work around your schedule!
 Many of my couples opt instead to greet and mingle with guests during dinner.

 Space out.
 During the processional, space each couple out far enough so that they won't be bunched up in the photos.
 You don't want one couple blocking another couple's faces.
 The same goes for flower girls and ring bearers.
 When you walk down the aisle, try keep your gaze on your fiance.
 Have everyone walk slowly and not rush down the aisle.